1. WHAT ARE COOKIES AND OTHER TRACKING TECHNOLOGIES AND HOW DO WE USE THEM?

-The following third parties that collect information from you on our Site have given us notice that you may obtain information on their policies and practices, and in some instances opt-out of certain of their activities, as follows:
+The following third parties that collect information from you on our Site have given us notice that you may obtain information on their policies and practices as follows:

 For further information about how to restrict, remove, and refuse to accept cookies, visit www.aboutcookies.org or www.allaboutcookies.org.

-Note, however, we are not responsible for the effectiveness of any such opt-out options.
-Note also that in some cases, restricting, removing or refusing to accept cookies may reduce the functionality of, or prevent access to, this and other Sites.
+Note also that in some cases, restricting, removing or refusing to accept cookies may reduce or prevent the functionality of this and other sites.

-PLEASE ALSO NOTE: We are not responsible for third-party policies or practices.
-We try to keep this information current, and will add to and subtract from the charts above as appropriate, but it is provided as a courtesy and may not be current or accurate.
+PLEASE ALSO NOTE: You allow collection and sharing of your personal data with third party vendors through these cookies.
+Even though we are not responsible for third-party policies or practices, we make our best efforts to ensure that these third party vendors have privacy policies in place that comply with applicable privacy laws.
+We try to keep this information current, and will add to and subtract from the chart above as appropriate, but it is provided as a courtesy and may not be current or accurate.
 Please contact the applicable third parties regarding their privacy and data security policies and practices.